ReaperOAK/KCAdashboard/public/api/endpoints/classroom/docs.md

   post-discussion.php         # Post a discussion in a classroom quick-enroll.php            # Quickly enroll a student resolve-id.php              # Resolve classroom IDs
-  submit-assignment.php       # Submit an assignment
-  sync-batch-classroom.php    # Sync batch and classroom data track-attendance.php        # Track classroom attendance
+  rate-class.php              # Rate a class attended by a student submit-assignment.php       # Submit an assignment sync-batch-classroom.php    # Sync batch and classroom data track-attendance.php        # Track classroom attendance